ONSdigital/csvcubed/external-docs/docs/guides/csv-to-csvw-github-action.md

 1. Ensure that you [created](https://github.com/signup) and/or [logged into](https://github.com/login) your GitHub user account.

-2. Create a fork the [CSV-to-CSVw](https://github.com/GSS-Cogs/csv-to-csvw).
+2. Create a fork of the [CSV-to-CSVw](https://github.com/GSS-Cogs/csv-to-csvw) repository.
 Select your GitHub username as the `Owner` and leave the `Repository name` as it is.
 ![Fork Repository](../images/guides/csv-to-csvw-github-action/fork_repository.png)

 3. Then go to the newly forked repository's settings and set the branch for GitHub pages - under the `Source` section, set the `Branch` to `gh-pages` and set the folder location to `/(root)`.
 Also, keep a note of the URL at which your GitHub Pages site is published at.